Vivian Howard: Career

 Howard graduated from the Institute of Culinary Education in NYC in 2004.
 She completed an internship at Wylie Dufresne's wd~50 and trained as Chef de Partie at Jean-Georges Vongerichten's Spice Market.

 Howard married Ben Knight, one of her coworkers at Voyage, and the two started a soup delivery business out of their apartment in Harlem, an effort that included chilling soup in the bathtub.
 Despite offers from investors to open a brick and mortar location in New York, the couple agreed to accept Howard's parents' offer to buy a restaurant in Kinston.
-Howard and Knight moved to North Carolina in 2005 and opened Chef & the Farmer in 2006 in a downtown building that was previously a mule stable.
+Howard and Knight moved to North Carolina in 2005 and opened Chef & the Farmer in 2006 in a downtown building, previously a print shop — and before that, a mule stable.
 More than 60% of the ingredients used in the restaurant come from within a 90-mile radius.

 The restaurant creates modern interpretations of traditional southern dishes, often collected from members of her family's Eastern North Carolina community.
 In 2018, Howard said "Older folks in our community teach me how to make something very simple.
 One of the things I like about A Chef's Life and dislike about modern media, in general, is that [our culture is] very young-person-new-ideas driven, and I don’t think people call on the wisdom of older folks very much.
 To learn from them and share has been wonderful."

 In 2012, the Chef & the Farmer building caught fire and was rebuilt.
+In the summer of 2022, Chef & the Farmer closed with plans to reopen with a different conception.
+Chef & the Farmer re-opened in December 2024 as the Counter at Chef & the Farmer and the Kitchen Bar at Chef & the Farmer.

-In 2013, Howard and Knight opened the Boiler Room, a casual spot that serves oysters and burgers catty-corner from Chef & the Farmer.
-The Boiler Room closed, however, due to the impact of the COVID-19 pandemic in May 2020.
+In 2013, Howard and Knight opened the Boiler Room, which served oysters and burgers catty-corner from Chef & the Farmer, until its closure in May 2020.